bndr/pipreqs/CONTRIBUTING.rst

     $ python setup.py test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, just pip install them into your virtualenv. (or $pip install -r requirements-dev.txt)

+   You may also need to provide `CA_BUNDLE` as an environment variable or parameter in the `tests/.env.test` file.

+    $ export CA_BUNDLE="/certs/path/certificates.pem"  # for nix OS
+    $ set CA_BUNDLE="C:/certs/path/certificates.pem"   # for win OS

 6. Commit your changes and push your branch to GitHub::